jemin555/CSHELL/README.md

 # JDollar(CSHELL)
 ==================

- Definition: "JDOLLAR(J$)(CSHELL) is an interactive , System  programming, OOPS, Multipurpose, Advanced Technology  focused on J$wallet cloudcomputing, web and GUI development".
+ Definition: "JDOLLAR(J$)(CSHELL) is an interactive , System  programming, OOPS, Multipurpose, Advanced Technology  focused on J$wallet cloudcomputing, webapplication,Remotewebapplication and GUI development".

 ABOUT  JDOLLAR(J$)  with  MobileApplications
 =========================================